hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[![:scale 80%](images/consul-service-discovery.005.png)]

 ???
-Using consul in conjuction with a proxy (in this case Envoy) will allow for several things.
+Using consul in conjunction with a proxy (in this case Envoy) will allow for several things.
 First using consul ACL tokens you give a service an identity that is not IP based.
 With this token the service is able to present an identity that is tied to the service no matter where it is running.
 Second you have defined intentions.
 This construct is how you define what service is allowed to talk to what service.
 And thirdly it provides all the near real time configurations to support a mTLS connection between services.
-Things like Certficates and proxy configs are all automatically handled by consul.
+Things like Certificates and proxy configs are all automatically handled by consul.
 The power of this is that all of this can be defined in a simple service definition.

 ---
 name: Consul-Service-Definition